vidarh/skrift/README.md

 be supportive both of low complexity changes to render the fonts as outlines *and* of low complexity changes to "grow" outlines (e.g. to be able to render an outline in one colour and a filled version in the desired size in another colour - you can't do this by just scaling).
+The code that'd need to change to replace the rasteriser is tiny.

 ### Text Layout

-Specifically, *text layout* is out of scope of this library, but I would very much welcome work on quality text layout *using* this library (so I don't have to do it myself...) and would be very happy to ensure a tight integration is possible.
+Specifically, *text layout* is perhaps out of scope of this library, but I'm happy to discuss it - if nothing else I'd be supportive of an extension in a separate gem and/or ensuring the basics is well supported.